Our Statement Of Faith

 The following paragraphs simply summarize what we believe as a church family and therefore college family.

-Independent Baptist Online College is a ministry of Victory Baptist Temple, Elyria, Ohio.
-Every belief, principle, and practice of Victory Baptist Temple as well as Independent Baptist Online College is founded on the Word of God.
+Independent Baptist Online College is a ministry of Lake Avenue Baptist Church, Elyria, Ohio.
+Every belief, principle, and practice of LABC, as well as Independent Baptist Online College, is founded on the Word of God.
 We believe God not only inspired every word, but has preserved His inspired Word for us today in the King James Bible.

 We believe that the King James Bible is the inspired, inherent, infallible, preserved, and therefore eternal Word of God for today.
 We further believe that it is the supreme standard by which all human conduct, creeds, and opinions should be tried.
 At VBT we use only the KJV in all our ministries.
 (II Timothy 3:16-17; II Peter 1:19-21; Psalm 119:160; Psalm 12: 6 & 7)